-Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by euro area banks.
+Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by the banks they supervise.
 The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which supervised banks are exposed.

 The most important results of the risk assessment exercise are presented in the Single Supervisory Mechanism (SSM) Risk Map.
 The Risk Map shows the key risk drivers that are expected to affect supervised banks over the next two to three years.